jbradstr/Automated_IT_Ticket_Analyzation/README.md

 # Automated_IT_Ticket_Analyzation
 This was a macro I created for my supervisor so that he could pull any amount of data from our ticketing system and have 24 different graphs populate.

-First step was for him to press the first button worksheet titled control panel:
+First step was for him to press the first button in the worksheet labeled "control panel".
+This would create the raw data worksheet that he would then cut the raw data from our ticketing system and paste it into the raw data worksheet.
 ![whole_view](https://github.com/jbradstr/Automated_IT_Ticket_Analyzation/blob/main/AITA_pic1.png?raw=true)

 Feel free to view the code here: